stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows
+The number of missing values in the data is extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows.

 ```python

 # remove rows where values are missing
 data_for_model.isna().sum()
 data_for_model.dropna(how = "any", inplace = True)
 ```

 <br>
 ##### Split Out Data For Modelling

-In exactly the same way we did for Logistic Regression, in the next code block we do two things, we firstly split our data into an **X** object which contains only the predictor variables, and a **y** object that contains only our dependent variable.
+In exactly the same way we did for Logistic Regression, in the next code block we do two things: 1) split our data into an **X** object which contains only the predictor variables and a **y** object that contains only our dependent variable; and 2) we split our data into training and test sets to ensure we can fairly validate the accuracy of the predictions on data not used in training.

-Once we have done this, we split our data into training and test sets to ensure we can fairly validate the accuracy of the predictions on data that was not used in training.
-In this case, we have allocated 80% of the data for training, and the remaining 20% for validation.
-Again, we make sure to add in the *stratify* parameter to ensure that both our training and test sets have the same proportion of customers who did, and did not, sign up for the *delivery club* - meaning we can be more confident in our assessment of predictive performance.
+In this case, we have allocated 80% of the data for training and the remaining 20% for validation.
+Again, we make sure to add in the *stratify* parameter to ensure that both our training and test sets have the same proportion of customers who did and did not sign up for the *delivery club* - meaning we can be more confident in our assessment of predictive performance.

 <br>
 ```python